Read Reviews (Avg 4.6 ★)

 I travelled through Brazil (and Argentina) recently with a few friends.
 The trip was spectacular.
 It's was my second trip with Chimu after an amazing adventure in Peru a few years earlier - Darren

 It’s that time of year!
 The eyes of the world are converging on Brazil as the Rio Carnival springs to life yet again.
-Our Insider’s Guide to the Rio Carnival outlines the ins and outs of this visual spectacular.
+Our Things to do at the Rio Carnival outlines the ins and outs of this visual spectacular.
 What is the Rio Carnival?
 Just as the rest of the world starts to recover from end-of-year celebrations, Brazil – and …READ MORE

 Brazil’s Pantanal region would have to be one of the most underrated destinations on earth.
 The world’s largest wetlands, home to an intoxicating collection of rare and precious animals, is South America’s premier wildlife spotting destination, thanks to its distinctive lack of thick vegetation, the one primary characteristic of the Amazon rainforest.
 Out here, animals are not just everywhere but …READ MORE